n1t5ua5/mls-monitor/journals/ethan.md

 I had to modify some code in the Home.jsx, TeamCard.jsx, TeamList.jsx, index.js, Nav.jsx, and App.jsx files to get some functionality in the Home page.
 I shared my changes with the group and now we are working on the TeamDetails.jsx file before finishing up styling.
 We will have to work over the weekend.

+## September 9, 2023

+Today, I worked on:

+- Integrating Team List statistics into the Home page

+I am struggling to integrate information from the API into the Home page.
+Currently it is not displaying any information or listing team information as we planned in our wireframe.
+I believe it has to do with the level of information we are getting from the API.
+I will continue to troubleshoot tomorrow.

+## September 10, 2023

+Today, I worked on:

+- Integrating API info into the Home page

+After tons of research I learned we were not reaching into the API dictionary to the appropriate level.
+Our API is essentially providing team information within two dictionaries: an eastern conference dictionary and a western conference dictionary with multiple entries in each which contain the teams themselves with associated stats.
+I adjusted code within the Home.jsx and TeamCard.jsx files and can now see the desired information on the Home page.....I hate how long this took.

 ## September 11, 2023

 Today, I worked on: